UNSW-oceanography/NRS-temperature/README.md

 # Climatology

 <br><br>
-This folder contains code used to calculate a climatology following the method described by Hemming et al., (2020) and Roughan et al., (2022).
+This folder contains code used to calculate a climatology following the method described by Hemming et al., (2020) and used by Roughan et al., (2022).

 #### create_climatology.m